lisasy/lisa_sy_gatsby/src/journal-items/2020/12/early december/index.md

 <img src="./images/reflection.png" alt="mirror" />

-six years later, there are days where i need to remind myself that i am enough, that i am good as i am. even though I’ve spent every December since happily reminiscing about this trip and happily anticipating the upcoming new year, this december feels much different. the December of the pandemic.
+six years later, there are days where i need to remind myself that i am enough, that i am good as i am. even though I’ve spent every December since happily reminiscing about this trip and anticipating the upcoming new year, this december feels much different. the December of the pandemic.
 I've been really feeling *it*.
-It's a different sort of *it* than the one I experienced last year. typically I imagine the promises. and I guess I'm *really* excited for the vaccine and for the prospect of seeing & hugging & touching friends and family again.
+It's a different sort of *it* than the one I experienced last year. typically I hope. and I guess I'm *really* excited for the vaccine and for the prospect of seeing & hugging & touching friends and family again.

 <img src="./images/mask.png" alt="mask" />

-back when we first entered quarantine in march (really?), i knew we and i might be entering a dark, challenging space. it was not clear how long this would last, and it's only now that we're beginning to see the shape of the end. that's still many months away. maybe by next december, i can ride a train with people.
+back when we first entered quarantine in march (really?), i knew we might be entering a dark, challenging space. it was not clear how long this would last, and it's only now that we're beginning to see the shape of the end. that's still many months away. maybe by next december, i can ride a train with people.

 <img src="./images/park.png" alt="park" />